 Welcome back, Thunderbirds!
 The Highline College Library (Building 25 - 2nd floor) has re-opened (see our schedule for in-person hours and dates).
 We can’t wait to see you again!
 Some things will be a little different than before the pandemic, so thanks for taking a minute to review this important information to help you prepare for your first visit.
 Understanding these new requirements will save you time and help keep our Highline community safe!

 Library services are available on the 2nd floor of Building 25 for computer use and quiet study.
-3rd and 4th floors of the library are closed for Fall Quarter 2021.
+3rd and 4th floors of the library are closed for Winter Quarter 2022.

 Masks are required everywhere at all times.